hzqtc/resume/zhiqiang-huang.md

 #### [github.com/hzqtc/fmd](https://github.com/hzqtc/fmd)

 * Server/Client model.
 A daemon running in background playing music from Douban FM.
-* Various clients connect to the daemon through TCP and exchange data in JSON.
+* Various clients connect to the daemon through TCP and communicate with the server in JSON.

 ### SimpleRPC: Prototype of a socket-based C++ RPC framework.
 #### [github.com/hzqtc/simplerpc](https://github.com/hzqtc/simplerpc)